THUMNLab/AutoGL/docs/docfile/tutorial/t_ssl_trainer.rst

-For example, if you want to set ``gcn`` as encoder, a simple ``mlp`` as a decoder, and use ``mlp`` as a classifier to solve a graph classification problem, there is three steps you need to do.
+For example, if you want to set ``gcn`` as encoder, a simple ``mlp`` as a decoder, and use ``mlp`` as a classifier to solve a graph classification problem, there are three steps you need to do.

--  Firstly, import everything you need
+-  First, import everything you need

    .. code:: python